my digital garden

 Spiritual Practice

-Warning: This is a living note, an auto generated page synthesized by my self updating second brain managed by Claude.
+Note: This is a living note, an auto generated page synthesized by my self updating second brain managed by Claude.
 While it's input was my actual organic writing, this is an AI summary/extraction/synthesis part of my The Living Notes section.

 If you prefer to read my organically written words or work, please go to any of the other nav links besides living-note or a page, route, or tag without #living-note.